-This section should describe the consideration and planning for vendor relationships requirements in your organization.
-Regulators, in particular, like to know that your organization is approaching each engagement carefully and with sufficient consideration of its risks.
+This section should describe the consideration and planning for vendor relationships.
+Regulators, in particular, like to know that your organization is approaching each engagement carefully and with enough consideration of its risks.
 In addition, the organization should be clear about what it expects to gain from the engagement, how it will be managed, and what it will do if it needs to terminate the vendor.